 At the law firm of Ayers, Whitlow & Dressler in North Carolina, we understand that not everyone has the inclination or the time to become an expert in matters such as workers compensation or Social Security law.

 Our purpose is to win for you the compensation you deserve so that you can concentrate on what matters most to you: recovering from an injury, and if it is possible, getting back to work.
 Our law firm operates on a contingency fee basis, meaning that if we cannot help you to obtain benefits there is no fee.
-Contact us by telephone or online to set up a free initial consultation.
+Contact a Charlotte workers compensation attorney by telephone or online to set up a free initial consultation.